Bruubsy/IndeedScrapper/README.md

-# IndeedScraper
+# LinkedInScraper

-WebScraper for Indeed using Java and Selenium.
+WebScraper for LinkedIn using Java and Selenium.

 The user enter the job keywords and the location.